mietzen/toggle-wifi/README.md

 ## Turn On/Off Notifications

-You can turn the Notifications On/Off via Notifications & Focus in System Prefrences:
+You can turn the Notifications On/Off via Notifications & Focus in System Preferences:

 ![](Notifications.png)